October 2023: CleanTeeth is now called Samba, having been acquired by Curaprox.

 It is a little shy of 60cm/2 feet in length.
 This is a bit shorter than most charging cables.

-Included in the box is a 2 pin US USB power adapter.
-You would need a 2 pin US to 3 pin adapter to use this in the UK.
-The adapter is rated to support 100-240v this allows you to connect the USB stand to a wall mounted power outlet, if you desire.
-But, rather than using a plug converter, you could just use a 3 pin USB plug adapter you probably already own for other gadgets like a smartphone.
+Included in the box is a 2 pin USB power adapter.
+Rated to support 100-240v this allows you to connect the USB stand to a wall mounted power outlet, if you desire.

 The USB adapter is pretty much identical to that you get with many smartphones and other gadgets.
 You don’t have to use this adapter that comes in the box.
 Arguably it could have been excluded because most have one already.
 It would be better for the environment too.

 That said, many would suggest that it should be included given the price.

 When the brush is placed on the charger, the power icon will pulse red to indicate the handle is charging.

 Once the battery is fully charged, it turns green.

 It can take up to 24 hours to fully charge CleanTeeth.